Is it even possible these days, to go through life without taking on some debt?

-Some people consider it too much mental stress and frustration to keep tabs on their numerous loans and bills, so they opt for consolidation.
+Some people consider it too much mental stress and frustration to keep tabs on their numerous loans and bills, so they opt for debt consolidation.

-consolidation means that the consumer takes a loan, usually from a bank or a finance company, and uses that loan to pay off all of their debts.
+Debt consolidation means that the consumer takes a loan, usually from a bank or a finance company, and uses that loan to pay off all of their debts.
 The goal is to merge or “consolidate” all of their debts into one single loan; thus eliminating the need to constantly keep tabs on a confusing assortment of debts.